-A large part of the Town's net position, \$5,512,520 or (65%) reflects its investment in capital assets (e.g., land, buildings and improvements, infrastructure, machinery, and equipment), less any related debt used to acquire those assets that is still outstanding.
+A large part of the Town's net position, \$5,635,124 or (56%) reflects its investment in capital assets (e.g., land, buildings and improvements, infrastructure, machinery, equipment, leases and subscriptions), less any related debt used to acquire those assets that is still outstanding.
 The Town uses these capital assets to provide services to citizens; consequently, these assets are not available for future spending.
 Although the Town's investment in its capital assets is reported net of related debt, it should be noted that the resources needed to repay this debt must be provided from other sources, since the capital assets themselves cannot be used to liquidate these liabilities.